-I love serving carnitas in tacos in place of regular pulled pork, but recently I’ve been really into making these Carnitas Tater Tot Nachos!
+I love serving carnitas in tacos with corn tortillas in place of regular pulled pork, but recently I’ve been really into making these Carnitas Tater Tot Nachos!
 You can also serve them alone with a side of Cilantro Lime Farro or rice.

 How To Make Pork Carnitas